movitacastaneda/-mybestrecipesideas.web.app/content/post/1-how-to-prepare-speedy-vegan-shepherd-and-39-s-pie.md

 - pie

 katakunci: vegan shepherds pie
-nutrition: 219 calories
+nutrition: 134 calories
 recipecuisine: American
-preptime: "PT24M"
+preptime: "PT19M"
-cooktime: "PT55M"
+cooktime: "PT45M"
-recipeyield: "1"
+recipeyield: "4"
-recipecategory: Lunch
+recipecategory: Dinner

 ---

 ![Vegan Shepherd&#39;s Pie](https://img-global.cpcdn.com/recipes/18dbebda4d7caca2/751x532cq70/vegan-shepherds-pie-recipe-main-photo.jpg)

-Hello everybody, I hope you are having an amazing day today.
-Today, I will show you a way to make a distinctive dish, vegan shepherd&#39;s pie.
+Hey everyone, hope you're having an amazing day today.
+Today, I will show you a way to prepare a distinctive dish, vegan shepherd&#39;s pie.
 It is one of my favorites food recipes.
-For mine, I will make it a bit tasty.
+For mine, I am going to make it a little bit tasty.
 This will be really delicious.

+Vegan Shepherd&#39;s Pie is one of the most favored of current trending meals in the world.
+It's easy, it is fast, it tastes yummy.
+It is enjoyed by millions daily.
+They're nice and they look wonderful.
+Vegan Shepherd&#39;s Pie is something that I have loved my entire life.

 Topped with creamy, fluffy mashed potatoes.
 The perfect hearty entree for colder weather.
 The Best Vegan Shepherd&#39;s Pie features protein rich lentils with a medley of vegetables in a rich gravy, topped with classic mashed potatoes and baked to perfection for a rustic, comfort food everyone will.

-Vegan Shepherd&#39;s Pie is one of the most popular of recent trending meals on earth.
-It's enjoyed by millions every day.
-It is simple, it's quick, it tastes delicious.
-Vegan Shepherd&#39;s Pie is something which I've loved my whole life.
-They are fine and they look fantastic.

-To get started with this recipe, we must first prepare a few components.
-You can cook vegan shepherd&#39;s pie using 16 ingredients and 23 steps.
+To get started with this particular recipe, we have to prepare a few components.
+You can have vegan shepherd&#39;s pie using 16 ingredients and 23 steps.
 Here is how you can achieve that.

 <!--inarticleads1-->

 ##### The ingredients needed to make Vegan Shepherd&#39;s Pie:

-1. Get 500 g rinsed, 12h-soaked green&amp;brown lentils*
+1. Make ready 500 g rinsed, 12h-soaked green&amp;brown lentils*
-1. Prepare 1500 g water
+1. Make ready 1500 g water
 1. Get to taste salt &amp; pepper
 1. Prepare 1 large white onion ca.175g
-1. Get 4-6 garlic cloves ca.20g
+1. Make ready 4-6 garlic cloves ca.20g
-1. Get 3-4 carrots ca.200g
+1. Prepare 3-4 carrots ca.200g
 1. Get  Olive oil (or vegan butter)
-1. Prepare 4 sprigs fresh thyme or 1½tsp dryied thyme
+1. Take 4 sprigs fresh thyme or 1½tsp dryied thyme
-1. Prepare 2420 g diced potatoes (came from a packet of 3kg)
+1. Make ready 2420 g diced potatoes (came from a packet of 3kg)
-1. Prepare  salted water (e.g. 2tbsp of smoked salt)
+1. Get  salted water (e.g. 2tbsp of smoked salt)
-1. Make ready 260 g cashews
+1. Prepare 260 g cashews
-1. Prepare 340 g water (e.g. reuse potato water)
+1. Take 340 g water (e.g. reuse potato water)
 1. Get  herb salt
-1. Get  ground pepper
+1. Prepare  ground pepper
-1. Get  ground nutmeg
+1. Take  ground nutmeg
-1. Take  or the equivalent in jarred precooked lentils
+1. Make ready  or the equivalent in jarred precooked lentils

 Vegetarian Shepherd&#39;s Pie with mushrooms, carrots, peas, gravy and baked under creamy mashed potatoes. ♡ Plant based!
 Easily made vegan or gluten free.
 This vegan shepherd&#39;s pie is what (dinner) dreams are made of!
 Jaye was the one who conceived of it (he&#39;s great with the savory stuff!) and he wanted to experiment with chopping up mushrooms super.